fastlane/docs/docs/best-practices/continuous-integration.md

 ### Separate Apple ID for CI

-Apple announced that as of February 27th 2019, it is enforcing 2FA on developer Apple ID's thus disabling the option to create a separate Apple ID specifically for CI without 2FA.
+Apple announced that as of February 27th 2019, it is enforcing 2FA on developer Apple IDs thus disabling the option to create a separate Apple ID specifically for CI without 2FA.
 If you somehow still have an Apple ID that does not have 2 Factor Authentication enabled, you can of course use that one to login via _fastlane_.

 ## Environment variables to set